 Surprise yourself with a Healthy Cheesecake made with cottage cheese and Greek yogurt.
 It’s much higher in protein than a classic cheesecake, but you’ll never be able to taste the difference.
 Serve it with black currant jam for a beautiful sweet tang.

 Sometimes people ask why I like to take something that’s perfectly delicious (like a classic cheesecake) and change it (in this case, to a healthy cheesecake with cottage cheese).
-Often, I just like to see what I can get away with — hehe.
+Often, I just like to see what I can get away with.
 Did I say this Beet Muffin was actually red velvet?
 Oops!

 After multiple tubs of cottage cheese with fruit and toast, I started craving something new and knew I needed to make a healthy cheesecake with cottage cheese.
 When I shared this cheesecake, no one even noticed that instead of cream cheese in it, I made it with cottage cheese and greek yogurt.

-It’s much higher in protein than a classic cheesecake, and to me, that’s a thumbs up because Fauchon (read about why baby’s called Fauchon here) is getting nutrients while I’m getting a slice of heavenly cheesecake.
+It’s much higher in protein than a classic cheesecake, and to me, that’s a thumbs up because our baby (you can read about him on my husband’s blog) is getting nutrients while I’m getting a slice of heavenly cheesecake.
 If you want to make this even healthier, you can use the spelt crust from this Breakfast Greek Yogurt Cheesecake, and top it with granola and fresh fruit instead of jam.
 Good morning to cheesecake!

 Healthy Cheesecake with Cottage Cheese